elliotchance/independentreserve/README.md

 ### Paging Results

-Some of the APIs return their results as a paged calls (25 items at a time), you do not need to worry about this because these APIs use [elliotchance/iterator](https://github.com/elliotchance/iterator) which will handle all the paged requests for you on demand, you may use all results as an active array:
+Some of the APIs return their results as paged calls (25 items at a time), you do not need to worry about this because these APIs use [elliotchance/iterator](https://github.com/elliotchance/iterator) which will handle all the paged requests for you on demand, you may use all results as an active array: